Episode 58 – How to Build a Sustainable Wellness Program

 The most important thing is setting the culture from the start.
 The usual order of command in any organization is top-down.
 The leaders set the tone of the workplace, and everything they do becomes an example for all employees.
 If you believe in health or fitness, this philosophy will trickle down to your people.
 This is not only because the leaders make the decisions, but also because most employees respect and admire their leaders as well.

 What to do:

-A true leader sets the example in your organization – everyday – not just wellness month.
-Live the healthy lifestyle.
+A true leader sets the example in your organization – every day – not just wellness month.
+Live a healthy lifestyle.

 2. Define your champion team

 A champion team can make anything happen.
 Simply build and nurture a community with a passion for health and fitness and share in its values.
 This strong, energetic, and supportive environment will create a place for others in your organization to go for help and guidance.
 It’ll also be the driving force for recruiting and growing your wellness program from within your organization as opposed to being forced upon your organization in an artificially packaged way.

 Good leaders should also be involved with the champion team too.
 As they say, lead by example.
 This will also allow you to truly understand and experience healthy workplace relationships with them (excuse the pun).
 This also reduces the often intimidating, “superhuman” image of bosses, and replaces it with a more approachable, relatable, real life person.